 The cost of building a DL system specified in this blog-post is 2500 US dollars only.
 It is including all the components mentioned.

 In a months time, the cost incurred on AWS cloud will surpass the whole purchasing cost of DL system.
 In return, we are only getting twice the performance with AWS cloud instance.
-Note that on-premise system can be utilized for years.
-I do concur that cloud would always be a faster option as far as deployment and set up is concerned.
+Note that life of on-premise system will be a resource for few years.
+I do concur that cloud would always be a faster option as far as the concern is deployment and setting up the machine.

 If you liked the post, follow this blog to get updates about upcoming articles.
 Also, share it so that it can reach out to the readers who can actually gain from this.
 Please feel free to discuss anything regarding the post.
 I would love to hear feedback from you.